AkiAfroo/celesh/README.md

 - install celestia deps
 - install/upgrade/remove golang (modified version of go installer by  kerolloz)
 - clone and compile celestia light node repo
+- backup your keys folder to celeshfolder in zip format
 - backup celestia and cel-key binaries
 - create new accounts keys and backup mnenomics into a file inside celeshfolder
 - send PFB Transactions
 - change RPC-ENPOINTS
 - Much More...

+what celesh can't do:
+- transfer keys to an external server (maybe in the future)
+- increase or monitoring your server uptime (its up to you to monitoring your server)
+-

 Usage:
 * First download it ```wget https://raw.githubusercontent.com/AkiAfroo/celesh/main/celesh```